 There is much to reflect on in Cuba, a lesson in cigar making, a trip in a 1950’s taxi or the time warp experience of Spanish colonial cities.
-Or maybe muse on Cuba’s unique political experiment, the facts are well known but always worthy of further consideration whilst taking a reflective Mojito at the end of the day.
-Then let the music catch your attention, it is never far away, an essential part of a Cuban night.
+Perhaps muse on Cuba’s unique political experiment, the facts are well known but always worthy of further consideration whilst taking a reflective Mojito at the end of the day.
+Then let the music catch your attention, it is never far away and an essential part of any Cuban visit.

 We have a long drive to Holguin, great for people watching in the town square after dinner and continue to Baracoa at the eastern end of the island.
 From here we walk to tropical beaches for a swim and perhaps some fresh fruit from a local farmer.
-Coconut milk just tastes better when you are sat under the tree where the coconut grew.
-We then have a long day stopping in Santiago for lunch and sightseeing and then on to Bayamo.
+Coconut milk just tastes better when you're sat under the tree where the coconut grew.
+We then enjoy a long day stopping in Santiago for lunch and sightseeing before reaching Bayamo.
 We walk to Castro’s command centre, a fascinating insight into what happened during the revolution.

-Continuing west with a night at Camagüey and a cycle taxi tour of the town.
-Next to stay by the Hanabanilla Reservoir, a lovely relaxing place to walk and unwind.
-Finally we arrive back in Havana for our final night with plenty of time to enjoy the magnetic attraction of this lively city.
+We continue west with a night in Camagüey and a cycle taxi tour of the town, before staying by the Hanabanilla reservoir, a lovely relaxing place to walk and unwind.
+Finally we arrive back into Havana for our final night and plenty of time to enjoy the magnetic attraction of this lively city.
 The perfect place to end a unique holiday.

-This is a holiday for the traveller and has a pioneer status to indicate the spirit of adventure, as things may not always go as expected – it’s the Cuban way!
+This holiday has a pioneer status to indicate the spirit of adventure, as things may not always go as expected – it’s the Cuban way!
 Visit soon – with the new spirit of entente, Cuba is changing fast and isn’t going to remain like this forever.